bh-8/amsl-it-security-projects/SMKITS5/README.md

 - `coverData` contains JPEG-image testset

 ## Environment Setup (Docker)
-- pull this repo and open terminal in `./amsl-it-security-projects/SMKITS5/`
+1. pull this repo and open terminal in `./amsl-it-security-projects/SMKITS5/`
-- make scripts executable using `chmod +x ./stego-docker.sh` and `chmod +x ./stego-attrib.sh`
-- run `./stego-docker.sh --setup` to install and configure docker
-- make sure your docker container has stego-toolkit installed by running `./stego-docker.sh --pull`
+2. run `./stego-docker.sh --setup` to install and configure docker, then make sure your docker container has stego-toolkit installed by running `./stego-docker.sh --pull` (make scripts executable using `chmod +x ./stego-docker.sh` and `chmod +x ./stego-attrib.sh`)
-- now you should be able to run your docker container by calling `./stego-docker.sh --run`
+3. start docker container using `./stego-docker.sh --run`
-- while your docker instance is running, you can import files (**use a new terminal instance!**) to the container:
-  - `./stego-docker.sh --import <file/directory>`
-  - use `./utility/dockerImportDefaults.sh` for the first time setup
+4. while your docker instance is running, you can import files (**use a new terminal instance!**) to the container: use `./utility/dockerImportDefaults.sh` for the first time setup; otherwise use `./stego-docker.sh --import <file/directory>` for custom imports

-## Attribution Script Usage
+## Attribution Script Usage (inside Docker Container)
-- the following is done inside the docker container
+- `./stego-attrib.sh` for help
-- `./stego-attrib.sh -i ./coverData` is the most minimal call, it will generate a testset by using the first image in your cover data directory and analyse the generated stego files
+- start by trying `./stego-attrib.sh -f -v`, it will generate a testset by using the first image in your cover data directory and analyse the generated stego files
-- possible switches are
+- switches:
   - `-i` or `--input`: set input directory (path to your cover files, this argument is **mandatory**)
   - `-o` or `--output`: set output directory (default is `./out-stego-attrib`)
   - `-n` or `--size`: set the amount of cover files to analyse (default is `1`)